 Mechanical engineering has the power to improve people's lives and new developments can have a real impact on society.
 At Huddersfield we're passionate about Engineering.
 Our courses are designed to combine industry knowledge and academic theory with practical experience to support you in graduating ready for work or further study.

-Dr Leigh Fleming, Subject Area Leader, Mechanical and Automotive Engineering
+Dr John Chai, Subject Area Leader, Mechanical and Automotive Engineering

 This module can be considered as physics related to engineering.
 The topics covered in this module are intended to provide you with a foundation for your future studies and are considered a basic requirement for the degree programme which follows in later years.
 You'll be taught through a combination of lectures, tutorials and laboratories which are not only designed to provide you with theory but also help you to practice the theory in the laboratory.
 You'll be introduced to the basic concepts and be supported in progressing to more advanced topics, such as static analysis and dynamic analysis.
 The module covers displacement, velocity, acceleration, Newton’s laws, energy and power (which are taught in the field of dynamics).
 You’ll also be offered the opportunity to study such topics as forces, vectors, beams, stress analysis and structures.

 This module covers the fundamental concepts of the principles of operation, physical structures and properties of electrical motors and electronic devices used as driving elements and measuring instruments for mechanical systems.
 The practical sessions have been designed to help you explore how DC and AC machines, basic power electronics devices and sensors operate and how they can be used in the context of position and speed control within variable speed drives.
 Also the module contains a qualitative description of amplifiers, filters, analogue to digital conversion, resolution, range and sampling frequency in measurement systems.